The Adoption Team

 Our Team at DFW Adoption have a wealth of experience of working with children, adoptive families and birth parents, to ensure the highest possible level of service during the adoption process and long into the future.

 Collectively, we’re here to help you with every step of your adoption journey, whether you’re looking for some practical advice, counselling support or simply a voice of reassurance.
 To learn a little more about all of our team members, please read through their short biographies below:

-Beth Miller — Independent School Worker
+Beth Miller — Independent Social Worker

 I am a social worker and have worked for DFW Adoption for the last eleven years.
 Like my colleagues I undertake all aspect of adoption work but have a particular interest in, life story work, access to adoption records and the impact of social media on adoption.
 I have undertaken research into Post Adoption Depression.
 I am also a member of the adoption panel.

 Hello.
 My name is Gemma and I joined the team in April 2014, having qualified as a social worker in 2012 with a Masters from Durham University.
 My prior experience has been within statutory children’s safeguarding, first working as a student social worker at Darlington and post-qualification, working at Middlesbrough as a front line safeguarding social worker.
 Whilst not without its challenges and hardships, I would argue that adoption is by far one of the most rewarding and humbling aspects of all social work practice and I feel extremely honoured to be working within it

 Helen Brown — Business Administration Manager/Panel Administrator